dangtuanhuy/assembla-to-jira-migration/README.md

 $2 = ticket-number
 ```

-For links that refer to comments, we have:
+For links that refer to COMMENTS, we have:

 ```
 BASE = https?://.*?\.assembla\.com/spaces/(:space-name)